 We propose to include MS-SSIM as an additional mandatory metric to PSNR for the CTC and the CfE on future video coding.
 By including MS-SSIM as a mandatory metric for the CfE, the metric could be further evaluated with subjective MOS data in the JVET context.

-The zip-file for this contribution contains proposed changes to the draft CfE text on top of JVET-E1002-v1, an excel template for the CTC and excel sheets with results for the tests described in section 2.
+The zip-file for this contribution contains proposed changes to the draft CfE text on top of JVET-E1002-v1, an excel template for the CTC and excel sheets with results for the tests described in section 2 and patches for MS-SSIM integrated into JEM-5.0.1 and HM-16.15.

 References